Do you need a little more info on the ins and outs of Foster Care?

 We also commission online training from "The Social Care Training Hub" who provide a range of courses, all aimed at ensuring our Professional Foster Carers have the necessary range of knowledge, skills, and experience, to undertake the role.

-Child Health Specialist
+Child Health Advisor

 These placements are made at very short notice, often because a referring authority have concerns about the care and safety of the child or young person.